eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Unit's state is then **Installed**.
 In this state, the User and the Wallet Provider can perform only one action, namely activating the Wallet Unit, as described in [Section 6.5.3](#653-wallet-unit-activation).
-As part of the activation process, the Wallet Provider issues a Wallet Unit Attestation (WUA) to the Wallet Unit.
+As part of the activation process, the Wallet Provider issues one or more Wallet Unit Attestations (WUA) to the Wallet Unit.

 Once a Wallet Unit is activated, it is in the **Operational** state.
 In this